Prague has become one of the most popular tourist destinations in Europe in recent years and has a lot to offer visitors.

 Better yet, you can visit Petrin Tower from 10 am - 22:00 (10 pm) from April - September and from 10 am - 20:00 (8 pm) in March and October.

 Purchase tickets or learn more.

 As the city was built up over the years, some areas have been left behind and even buried.

-Even now, you can still visit some of these underground locations to get a sense for what Prague was like in centuries past.
+Even now, you can still visit some of these underground locations to get a sense of what Prague was like in centuries past.